mlflow/mlflow/docs/source/tutorial-model-registry.rst

     This document assumes that:

     - You've installed MLflow in a Python environment and activated that environment.
-See :ref:`installation` for more information.
+See :ref:`quickstart_installation` for more information.
     - You have an MLflow Tracking Server running and have logged at least one model on that server.
 The fastest way to do so is to complete the :ref:`quickstart`.

 Register a model with the Model Registry